Vancezheng/simplewebcam/README.md

+The project forks of https://bitbucket.org/droidperception/simplewebcam.

-Eclipse project for android to use USB Webcam.
+The project supports for usb camera preview on android platform.

+The project supports mjpeg format of preview frame.

 To run this application, the following conditions should be satisfied.